Dr. Saif Huq

 Dr. Saif Huq received his PhD from the Department of Automatic Control and Systems Engineering, University of Sheffield in the areas of rehabilitation robotics, modelling and control.
 A registered Chartered Engineer with the Engineering Council UK, Dr. Huq gained his MSc and BSc (Hons) degrees in Applied Physics and Electronics from the University of Dhaka, Bangladesh, situated in the capital city of Bangladesh, where he was born and raised.

-Dr Saif Huq has been working as a Lecturer in Robotics Engineering at the School of Computing and Digital Media since 2020.
-Prior to joining London Met, Dr. Huq was working as a Lecturer in Mechatronics Engineering at the Institute of Technology Sligo, Ireland for two years (2018-2020).
+Dr Huq has been working at the School of Computing and Digital Media since 2020.
+Prior to joining London Met, he was working as a Lecturer in Mechatronics Engineering at the Institute of Technology Sligo, Ireland for two years (2018-2020).
 This followed his role as a Senior Lecturer in the Department of Mechatronics and Robotics Engineering at University Tun Hussein Onn Malaysia for three and a half years (2015 – 2018).